UPPMAX/HPC-python/Exercises/examples/programs/README.md

 ## Python scripts and data files

 In the below, U is UPPMAX, H is HPC2N, R is Rackham, S is Snowy, and K is Kebnekaise.
+Batch scripts for HPC2N are located in the ``/Exercises/examples/hpc2n/`` directory and the ones for UPPMAX are located in ``Exercises/examples/uppmax``.

 ### Section "Loading and running"